Quieting A Portable Generator: 11 Tips for a Peaceful Trip

 The truth is, every generator is different, and tolerance levels vary.
 If you attempted some of these solutions in the past and they didn’t work, try a different one.
 Alternatively, try several methods at once.
 If you’re still unsuccessful, go straight to Tip #11 – or opt for a resort-style holiday!

-To best way to do this is to get a long extension cord.
-About seven metres should do it, but you can make it longer if there’s a secure spot away from water, campers or curious children.
+The best way to do this is to get a long extension cord.
+About seven meters should do it, but you can make it longer if there’s a secure spot away from water, campers, or curious children.
 The more isolated you are, the further you can go!

 However, you should remember that a long extension cord can reduce power.
 A 10-meter cord could result in a drop of 2–3 volts, while a 20-meter cord could result in a drop of 5–6 volts.
 Keep this in mind when you’re powering your appliances or devices.